The ultimate guide to cycling the Isle of Wight

 Carisbrooke cycle route

 Try this roughly 12-mile Isle of Wight cycling route around the historic Carisbrooke.
-It is a great way to combine outdoor fun with exploring the Islands rich past.
-See the popular Carisbrooke Castle and peer at its robust structure before journeying along country lanes and seeing the beautiful village of Shorwell, if this village was one of Queen Victoria's favourite places to visit.
+It's a great way to combine outdoor fun with exploring the Island's rich past.
+You'll see the popular Carisbrooke Castle and peer at its robust structure before journeying along quiet country lanes and seeing the beautiful village of Shorwell.

 Find out more